 There are so many.
 From body and mind improvements to positive habits, problem-solving skills, and, most importantly, emotional control.
 Here are some of the advantages of fun learning:

-- Increases the quality of learning.
 As a result of getting stress out of the way and enjoying learning as a fun activity, kids enhance their learning to higher levels.

-- Raises the good mood of kids after they finish their educational tasks and activities, and consequently benefits families by helping to improve quality time together.
+After they finish their educational tasks and activities, and consequently benefits families by helping to improve quality time together.

-- Kids will also sleep better.
 Although sleep problems could come from everywhere, the truth is that a child without stress rests better than a stressful one.
 All you need to do is keep on doing things and talk to your child in a way that doesn’t stress her/him.
 In one word, be positive in everything you do with and say to your child.

-- It helps children to develop strong problem-solving skills and think outside the box.
 And do so with pleasure.
 Sometimes children or even adults are struggling for a solution to a specific challenge ahead.
 It’s boring and stressful, and every distraction deviates them (and you) from the aim.
 Probably this happens because they learn everything without passion.
 Didn’t appreciate the journey.
 Instead, when they and you are doing something they like, they are excited, and sometimes there even exists a challenge.
 They just do it.
 As Ellon Musk once said, “the world, and especially companies, needs people that find solutions, every day.
 Those with better problem-solving skills will positively demarcate themselves from others.”
 The ability to solve seemingly unsolvable problems is essential to success, regardless of the type of success every person is searching for.

-- Develops motor skills.
 As many activities could be dancing, handling objects, or building puzzles, the fine motor skills will get a boost, especially at an early age.
 Movement, either with their legs, feet, body, or arms, is a key component in children’s growth and health.

-- Sparks imagination and creativity.
 Fun & Learn focuses on the joy and the well-being of the child and some activities, like free drawing or free painting, help kids not only to improve coordination and handling objects but, most importantly, led them to the exploration world where the magic of imagination and creativity happens.
 Whatever your kids paint or draw, always give a positive insight.
 They will feel gracious and confident.

-Self-esteem and confidence.
 The same as the point before.
 While little ones are playing and learning, they will feel the need to share their results, and when they feel that the feedback is positive, their self-confidence and self-esteem get a massive boost.
 Remember, be positive, always.

 kinesthetic learning home activities for toddlers and preschoolers